w3tecch/express-graphql-typescript-boilerplate/README.md

 ### Structure
 ```
 express-graphql-typescript-boilerplate
+ |-- .vscode/                                   * our vscode tasks, launch configuration and some settings
  |-- build/                                     * our task runner configurations and tasks
  |    |-- tasks/                                * gulp tasks
  |    |-- paths.js                              * project path setup for our gulp tasks